jrbartoe/jrbartoe/README.md

 - 👋 Hi, I’m @jrbartoe
 - 👀 I’m interested in learning full-stack javascript development
-- 🌱 I’m currently working along with #100devs bootcamp
+- 🌱 I’m currently working along with the Learn w/ Leon & Friends #100devs bootcamp.
+Classes stream on twitch Tuesday and Thursday at 6:30PM EST.

 <!---
 jrbartoe/jrbartoe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.